 November through January

 Nothing says the holidays are here on the north Olympic Peninsula like the breathtaking lights installed by the Jamestown S’Klallam Tribe and 7 Cedars in Blyn (just east of Sequim).
 They illuminate the night sky with the largest holiday light display in Washington.
-Every year, beginning in October, a crew of 25 people from P. Walker Inc. spends roughly 7,500 hours installing the magical light display of more than three million lights.
+Every year, beginning in October, a crew from P. Walker Inc. spends roughly 7,500 hours installing the magical light display of over three million lights.
 The holiday lights have become a tradition and a beautiful way for the Jamestown S’Klallam Tribe and 7 Cedars to say thank you to the community and Happy Holidays to all.
 LEARN MORE

-Dungeness River Nature Center Lights – Sequim
+Dungeness River Nature Center Twinkling Lights and Holiday Delights – Sequim

-November through January 1
+Late November through December

 Winter Ice Village – Port Angeles

-November through January 2
+November 22 through January 6

 Light Art Experience at Webster’s Woods – Port Angeles